pinyin/tween-here/README.md

     opacity: number
 }
 ```
-In practise, you may get these numbers from `getBoundingClientRect()` and many other native APIs.
+In practise, you may get these numbers by using `getBoundingClientRect()` and other native APIs.

-For convenience, this library provides two helper functions, `getTweenState` and `getOriginalTweenState`, to capture the `TweenState` from an existing element.
+For convenience, this library provides two helper functions, `getTweenState` and `getOriginalTweenState`, to capture the `TweenState` of an existing element.

 ```typescript jsx
 getTweenState(element: HTMLElement): TweenState
 getOriginalTweenState(element: HTMLElement): TweenState
 ```

-By using these helper functions and `tweenHere`, you can easily make an element tween smoothly from the position of another element, constructing an visual effect of they are the same element.
+By using these helper functions and `tweenHere`, you can easily make an element tween smoothly from the position of another element, constructing a visual effect of they are the same element.

-### Notice
+## Notice

 This library is very unstable yet, any contributions(code, issue, use cases proposal...) are welcome.

-### License
+## License

 MIT